-Trace/Interpret Debugging

-Overview.
-This is the highest level of debugging; MTS4EA interprets the bitstream and tries to tie it up with allowable values in the standards.
+Trace/Interpret debugging Overview.
+This is the highe st level of debugging ; MTS4EA interprets the bitstream a and tries to tie it u o with allowable val ues in the st andards.

 There are many occasions on which Trace/Parse Bitstream will not give an error/warning but Trace Interpret will.
 For example: